OpenTTD/OpenTTD/COMPILING.md

 - (encouraged) libpng: making screenshots and loading heightmaps
 - (optional) liblzo2: (de)compressing of old (pre 0.3.0) savegames

-For Linux, the following additional libraries are used (for non-dedicated only):
+For Linux, the following additional libraries are used:

+- (encouraged) libcurl: content downloads
 - libSDL2: hardware access (video, sound, mouse)
 - libfreetype: loading generic fonts and rendering them
 - libfontconfig: searching for fonts, resolving font names to actual fonts
 - libicu: handling of right-to-left scripts (e.g. Arabic and Persian) and natural sorting of strings

+If you are building a dedicated-server only, you don't need the last four.

 OpenTTD does not require any of the libraries to be present, but without liblzma you cannot open most recent savegames and without zlib you cannot